 How to tell if your mineral balance is off?

 Having lab work done is a way to identify any mineral imbalance.
-I've grown to really love mineral testing in my practice.
+I’ve grown to really love mineral testing in my practice.
 I personally benefited a lot when it helped me identify copper imbalances.
 Present-day, I use mineral testing to identify deficiencies that could potentially be impacting hormone levels.
 Excess levels of certain minerals that can increase hormones like estrogen and impair thyroid function, and see trends happening in the body before they show up on other lab work.
 I use a hair mineral analysis, which gives insight into nutrient deficiencies, thyroid health, metabolic function, nervous system balance, and so much more.
-It's my favorite functional lab test for sure!
+It’s my favorite functional lab test for sure!
 If you feel that your mineral levels may be imbalanced, visit my website for more information on what it includes and how to order your hair mineral test.
 Check back for part-2 of the mineral series, where I will be discussing how some minerals interact with each other.
+Want to have your minerals tested?
+Get my Master Your Minerals online course, in which we teach you how to interpret your own HTMA and build a hormone-healing protocol based on your unique results.